Remigius2011/rancher-workshop/00-setup-rancher.md

 btw, it is advisable to consult the available tags of the [rancher server image](https://hub.docker.com/r/rancher/rancher/tags/) regularly, in particular before installing a new rancher server.

+***note:*** when writing these instructions, the current stable version of rancher was `2.0.8` while the latest was `v2.1.0`. meanwhile, `v2.1.1` (or even a later version - see current [image tags](https://hub.docker.com/r/rancher/rancher/tags/)) is stable. if you like to start out with the latest stable version, you can directly launch a `v2.1.1` - change the container name accordingly. however, if youn like to work though the rancher upgrade in the maintenance chapter, start with an earlier version and upgrade it subsequently according to the instructions.

 see also:

 * https://rancher.com/docs/rancher/v2.x/en/quick-start-guide/deployment/quickstart-manual-setup/#2-install-rancher